Non-extensive NJL model study of QCD phase structure with chiral imbalance and strong magnetic fields: NUMERICAL RESULTS

 \subsection{The phase diagram structure of QCD under the Tsallis statistical model}

-Using the dynamic quark mass obtained from the gap equation, we elucidate the impact of different physical quantities on the dynamical quark mass during the chiral phase transition.
-The chiral chemical potential $\mu_5$ varies within the range of ${0-0.2~\textrm{GeV}}$, while the magnetic field $eB$ is set to ${0.2~\textrm{GeV}}$, and the parameter $q$ takes values of $q = 1.001,\;1.1,\;1.2$, respectively.
-As illustrated in Fig.\ref{fig:1}, the Tsallis parameter $q$ significantly influences the temperature at which the dynamical quark mass drops sharply, corresponding to the chiral phase transition temperature $T $.
-With increasing $q$, this transition occurs at a lower temperature.
-A larger $q$ value ($q > 1 $) indicates a greater deviation from thermal equilibrium within the Tsallis statistics framework.
-In such a non-extensive environment, enhanced fluctuations and non-thermal effects promote the melting of the chiral condensate (the order parameter) at reduced temperatures compared to the near-equilibrium case ($q\approx1 $).
-The more rapid decrease of the dynamical mass with temperature at higher $q$ reflects this accelerated transition process.
-A comparison between panels (a) and (b) further reveals that the chiral chemical potential $ \mu_5$ has a more pronounced impact on the pseudocritical temperature.
-How does $\mu_5$ affect the pseudocritical temperature?
-Detailed analysis results can be seen in Fig.\ref{fig:3}.
+Using the dynamical quark mass obtained from the gap equation, we systematically analyze the influence of various parameters on the dynamical quark mass during the chiral phase transition.
+The chiral chemical potential \(\mu_5\) is varied in the range of \(0.1 \sim 0.2\ \text{GeV}\), the magnetic field strength \(eB\) is varied in the range of \(0.01 \sim 0.2\ \text{GeV}^2\), and the non-extensive parameter \(q\) takes the values \(1.001\), \(1.1\), and \(1.2\), respectively.
+Figure \ref{fig:1} shows the temperature dependence of the dynamical quark mass.
+It is evident from Fig.~\ref{fig:1} that the parameter \(q\) significantly modifies the temperature at which the dynamical quark mass drops sharply, i.e., the critical temperature \(T_c\), reducing it by approximately \(0.01\ \text{GeV}\).
+This abrupt change in the quark mass is a characteristic of a second-order phase transition.

+By comparing panels (a) with (b), (c) with (d), and (e) with (f), it is found that the chiral chemical potential \(\mu_5\) has a notable effect on the chiral phase transition temperature, which decreases with increasing \(\mu_5\).
+In contrast, comparisons between panels (a) and (c), as well as (c) and (e), reveal that the magnetic field exhibits an opposite trend compared to \(\mu_5\), namely the transition temperature slowly increases with increasing magnetic field.
+Furthermore, an increase in the magnetic field strength leads to a more significant enhancement of the initial quark mass compared to the case of \(\mu_5\).To isolate the individual effects of each variable on the chiral phase transition temperature, we further analyze the roles of \(\mu_5\), \(eB\), and \(q\) on \(T_c\) in Figs.~\ref{fig:2}, \ref{fig:3}, and \ref{fig:4}, respectively.

+In Fig.~\ref{fig:2}, the phase diagram of the chiral critical temperature \(T_c\) as a function of the chiral chemical potential \(\mu_5\) is presented.
+It can be observed that, regardless of the external magnetic field strength or the value of the non-extensive parameter \(q\), \(T_c\) decreases monotonically and smoothly with increasing \(\mu_5\), exhibiting a behavior similar to inverse magnetic catalysis (IMC).
+Taking a fixed magnetic field \(eB = 0.1\ \text{GeV}^2\) (as shown in Fig.~\ref{fig:2}(b)) as an example, as \(\mu_5\) increases from its initial value, the reduction in the phase transition temperature already reaches about $0.01$ GeV in the initial decreasing stage.
+Furthermore, for a fixed \(\mu_5\), as the parameter q increases, \(T_c\) also exhibits a decreasing trend, again reflecting IMC characteristics.
+Meanwhile, the value of \(\mu_5\) corresponding to the critical end point (CEP) also shifts significantly toward lower chemical potential with increasing q, indicating that the parameter \(q\) plays a significant role in modulating the location of the CEP associated with the phase transition abrupt point.